dupe-codes/PersonalKnowledgeBase/Source/Admin/PKB_Plans.md

 - Maybe refactor all web app components into separate directory:
     - "Server/"?

+- Write utility script to do common tasks
+    - Such as "vim Source/Admin/PKB_Plans.md" to open this

 ## Quick Note Functionality
 - Create a simple app that saves quick notes into the PKB